slost1/L2jServer/L2_GameServer_T1/README.txt

 PROBLEM
 - I found a bug.
 SOLUTION
-- Please refer to BUG REPORTING section of this readme.
+- Please refer to BUG REPORTING section of this read-me.

 Further help available at the wiki sites and the forums.